Our main recommendation

 The best toothbrush for travel depends on how long you will be away from power for.

-If you are backpacking then the Oral-B Advance Power (see it here on Ebay) is likely your best choice.
+If you are backpacking then the Oral-B Pro Health Clinical is likely your best choice.
 It lacks most of the features we look for in an electric toothbrush, but because it is powered by AA batteries, they are easy to source and last a long time.

-Should you be going away on holiday for a week, then the Pro 2 2000 is still likely your best choice.
+Should you be going away on vacation for a week, then the Smart 1500 is still likely your best choice.
 It doesn’t come with a travel case, but you can buy Oral-B or aftermarket cases for a few dollars.
 And because it lasts 2 weeks on a full charge, you should have plenty of power remaining.

-If you are travelling for a bit longer, but want some versatility in the way you use and charge the brush, the Genius AI is worth considering.
+If you are traveling for a bit longer, but want some versatility in the way you use and charge the brush, the Genius Pro 8000 is worth considering.
 It has a 2 week battery life, comes with a premium travel case and can be charged inside the case too.

 We have a separate article dedicated to the best travel toothbrushes if you want more detail.